Natural Ways to Prevent the Flu This Year

 5. Optimize Your Omega-3 Fats

 Your immune system can’t possibly fight infections effectively if you aren’t receiving optimal doses of the animal-based omega-3 fats DHA and EPA.
-Research has shown that these omega-3 fats support your immune system and provide greater resistance to common illnesses such as the flu.
+Research has shown that these omega-3 fats support your immune system.
+They also provide greater resistance to common illnesses such as the flu.

 Traditionally, you could get these healthy omega-3 fats from eating clean sources of seafood.
-However, pollution, including industrial pollutants and toxins like mercury, PCBs, heavy metals and radioactive poisons, has contaminated most seafood on the planet.
+However, pollution has contaminated most seafood on the planet.
+These include industrial pollutants and toxins like mercury, PCBs, heavy metals and radioactive poisons.
 While there are a few sources of high-quality fish left, such as small fish like sardines and salmon from Alaska, they are either not palatable to many people, or they are not easy to find.
 This is why it is recommended that you get your omega-3 fats from krill oil.
-Krill are small shrimp or prawn-like creatures, and their oil is high in the vital compounds EPA and DHA, but is purified so you don’t have to worry about any pollutants.
+Krill are small shrimp or prawn-like creatures.
+Their oil is high in the vital compounds EPA and DHA, but is purified so you don’t have to worry about any pollutants.
 Just make sure you choose a high-quality brand that contains genuine neptune processed krill.

 6. Get adequate sleep.